windvalley/gossh/docs/inventory.md

 # Inventory

 Inventory file is a file that stores the target hosts.
 Inventory file is not present by default.
 If you want `gossh` to use inventory file by default, you can specify it by `hosts.inventory` in the configuration file.
-Otherwise, you must use it by command flag `-H, --hosts.inventory`.
+Otherwise, you must use it by command flag `-i, --hosts.inventory`.

 If you don't use an inventory file, you must provide the target hosts as positional arguments, separated by spaces.